pranjal-nikhare/SubmitEase/README.md

-# SubmitEaz
+# SubmitEase

-This is a Platform where Teachers can create Courses and post assignments.
-Students can join different courses and submit assignments.
+SubmitEase is a dynamic platform empowering educators to craft engaging courses and effortlessly share assignments.
+Students seamlessly enroll in diverse courses and conveniently submit their assignments.